working-group-two/engineering-blog/pages/operators.md

 Our business model is based on
 - An affordable start-up cost;
 - A fee per active user;
-- Revenue share on additional products or services that are monetised
+- Revenue share on additional products or services that are monetised or generate additional cost